 Areas of competence

 In the Spanish university, I belong to the area of knowledge known as Moral and Political Philosophy (I am a founding member of the association that gathers most of the scholars of this area, the AEEFP, where I was a member of its Board of Directors in 2013-2014).
 My research career has spread from the realm of Metaethics (occasionally getting into Epistemology) to the area of Political Philosophy, including many topics on Ethics and, more recently, on Applied Ethics as, for instance, Communication Ethics, Environmental Ethics, Architecture Ethics or Criminology Ethics.
 I have also developed part of my researches in the fields of Philosophy of Religion, Sociology, Cultural Studies, Gender and Queer Studies and, in general, on Contemporary Philosophy.

 Key points of my research

 I have been keenly interested for years in wondering about what does it mean to be a rule.
 Most of the questions and answers that I have found in this area put a strong emphasis on the notion of interpretation, so I have made some research on this as well.
 The reflections of Ludwig Wittgenstein have been greatly useful for me at this point, and I was lucky enough to enjoy a whole year of research on this philosopher at the University of Vienna, Austria (by the way, he’s the guy on top of the above “Simpsons style” picture).
 I have also learned a lot from Gianni Vattimo, who was patient enough to be my post-doctoral director for two years at the University of Turin, Italy.
-Lately I have been engaged on hesitations about the ideas of freedom and culture (especially religious culture) and belonging (especially political or religious belonging).
+Lately I have been engaged on the notion of post-truth (from a philosophical point of view) and on the hypermoralism of our societies.
 Moral psychology and evolutionary psychology have been part of my researches as well.
 I also care quite a lot about notions like cultural or gender “identity” and “rite”.

 Debates I am interested in